edgeof8/tIRC/README.md

 ## Key Architectural Features

 - **Modular Core (`pyrc_core`):** All core logic is encapsulated within the `pyrc_core` package, separating it from scripts and configuration.
-- **Component-Based Design:** The client is broken down into distinct manager components (`StateManager`, `NetworkHandler`, `CommandHandler`, `UIManager`, `ScriptManager`, etc.), each with a single responsibility. `IRCClient_Logic` acts as a high-level orchestrator, initializing and coordinating all components while delegating specific responsibilities to specialized managers.
+- **Component-Based Design:** The client is broken down into distinct manager components (`StateManager`, `NetworkHandler`, `CommandHandler`, `UIManager`, `ScriptManager`, etc.), each with a single responsibility. `IRCClient_Logic` acts as a high-level orchestrator, initializing core components and coordinating their interactions, while delegating detailed operational logic (like connection management and UI rendering) to specialized sub-components.
-- **Connection Lifecycle Management:** The `ConnectionOrchestrator` component manages the entire lifecycle of server connections, including capability negotiation, authentication, registration, and reconnection logic.
+- **Connection Lifecycle Management:** The `ConnectionOrchestrator` component (in `pyrc_core/client/connection_orchestrator.py`) manages the entire lifecycle of server connections, including capability negotiation, authentication, registration, and reconnection logic.
 It coordinates between `CapNegotiator`, `SaslAuthenticator`, and `RegistrationHandler` to establish and maintain connections.
 - **Modular UI Architecture:** The UI system has been refactored into focused, single-responsibility components:
   - `CursesManager`: Handles low-level Curses library interactions, initialization, and cleanup.
   - `WindowLayoutManager`: Calculates dimensions and manages creation of all `curses.window` objects.